 - Register to vote – you may find it more difficult to get credit if you’re not on the electoral role.

 - Cancel any unused credit cards or bank accounts.
-Unused credit cards can push up the amount of available credit you could have and could reduce your credit score.
+Unused credit cards can push up the amount of available credit you could have and it can reduce your credit score.

 - Keep your credit card and loan debts as low as you can.